PaulAyushmaan/git_Tutorial/README.md

     - git pull
     - git push

-23. Merge conflicts are a very common scnario

-merge conflicts can occur if multiple people try to make changes to the same file, and then collaborate
+23. `Merge conflicts` are a very common scenario merge conflicts can occur if multiple people try to make changes to the same file, and then collaborate